Shortcuts

 During the worst of Covid isolation, from Q3-2020 to Q1-2022, sales in the luxury villa market were typically at prices far above market value, purchased by price-insensitive people (and many Monaco residents) who wanted to move quickly, or people feeling flush due to record-breakingly low interest rates and extremely favorable exchange rates.
 These sales are not representative of where the market is at overall.

-High-end of the market sales that happened from 2020 to mid-2022 were an anomaly due to a very unique set of circumstances, all of which have since ended.
+High-priced sales that happened from 2020 to mid-2022 were an anomaly due to a very unique set of circumstances, all of which have since ended.

 “The optimism seen at the end of 2021 proved to be short-lived, brought to a halt by the outbreak of the war in the Ukraine.
 This shock was immediately seen across all economic indicators in March, reflecting the concerns that are weighing on the spending power of both business leaders (-6.1 points in the business climate index in March) and householders (-6 points in the householder confidence index).” – Cushman & Wakefield (2022 report)